top of page

 - McKinsey Global Institute “The Bio Revolution: Innovations transforming economies, societies, and our lives,” - May 2020

-With 348 million hectares of forests and over 60 million hectares of agriculture land, with urban centres struggling with what to do with organic waste and a massive deficit in bio-based district energy systems, Canada has a world leading $200 billion/year opportunity to capture a material portion of the industrial bioeconomy market.
+With 348 million hectares of forests, over 60 million hectares of agriculture land, with urban centres banning the landfill of organic waste, and a massive deficit in bio-based district energy systems, Canada has a world leading opportunity to capture a material $200 billion/year portion of the industrial bioeconomy revolution.
+The alternate means exporting jobs and importing bio-based products rather than exporting to a world hungry for low carbon materials.

-Scaling Up Bio 2023 will provide the answers.
-Make sure you are there to be part of the solution.
+Scaling Up 2024 will discuss all these issues and provide examples of success from other jurisdictions.
+Make sure to attend and be part of shaping the solution.

 Jeff Passmore, Founding Chair, Scaling Up